This grammar error only makes itself obvious in the written word, but it does seem to be fairly common.

 Use anyone if you can substitute it with anybody.

-- Did anyone else hear Andrea Mitchell use the slang (read inappropriate) word “diss” this morning during an MSNBC report?
+- Did anyone else hear Andrea Mitchell use the slang (read inappropriate) word “diss” this morning?
 (You could say Did anybody else hear…?)

 - Did anyone care?
 (Did anybody care?)